LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/quickstart-manual.md

       * LP_Messaging_SDK/lp_messaging_sdk - Module that should be added to your project.
 This module contains the following:

         * LivePerson.java - Main entry point for the Messaging SDK

         * Resources (.aars files)

   * SampleApp-Source - demonstrate how to use the Messaging SDK.

   * SampleApp-APK - sample app installation file.

-###  Step 2: Configure project settings to connect LiveEngage SDK
+###  Step 2: Configure project settings to connect to the SDK

 Follow the steps below to configure the project settings to connect to the SDK.